valmassoi/bitpay-card/README.md

 * Loads mock user activity from `node.js` backend
 * Transaction loading animation using `Web Animations API`
 * Iterate transactions list using `*ngFor`
+* Search transactions by note, description, or amount by `subscribing` to a `service`
+* Add/Edit user notes about the transaction
 * Print transactions only removing the side bar using `@media print`
-* Search transactions by note, description, or amount by `subscribing` to a `service`
 * Format currency and date/time using `Custom Pipes`

 ## Caveats